Arpitsharma107/Hackbio_Biocoding_Internship/README.md

-# HackBio Biocoding Internship - Stage Zero Task
+# HackBio Biocoding Internship - Stage Zero

 ## 📖 Project Overview
 This repository contains my submission for the **HackBio Biocoding Internship - Stage Zero Task**.
 The task requires organizing personal details using **any data structure** of choice and performing **basic data retrieval** using Python.